Procedure: Approximately 2.5–3.5 hours

 Post-op Visits: 1 day, 1 week, 3 weeks, 6 weeks, 6 months

-Breast lift with augmentation, also referred to as augmentation-mastopexy or breast lift with implants, is a procedure designed to enhance the contour, size and position of the breasts for a more youthful shape and improved overall appearance.
+Breast lift with implants, also referred to as breast augmentation-mastopexy (BAM) or breast lift with augmentation, is a procedure designed to enhance the contour, size and position of the breasts for a more youthful shape and improved overall appearance.
 Using this technique, excess breast skin is removed and tightened to help elevate the breasts on the chest wall, and implants are placed to increase the volume of the breasts.
 In addition, the nipple-areolar complexes can be resized and repositioned for an optimal outcome.

 During your consultation, our board-certified plastic surgeon—Dr. Jon Kurkjian—will perform a thorough assessment of your breast size, contour, and skin elasticity, also taking into account the current symmetry and proportion of your breasts in relation to your figure.
 The specific measurements taken at this time help to determine if an augmentation-mastopexy is indeed the best treatment option, or if a breast augmentation on its own would be more appropriate.
 Generally speaking, when the distance between the nipple and the inframammary crease below the breasts is at least 9-10 cm at maximal stretch, a breast lift with augmentation is the right choice.
 In the event this measurement is below 9 cm, breast augmentation using a dual-plane technique may be more ideal.